lgvo/express-args-resolver/README.md

 });
 ```

-In that case we don't have name on the params object, we can pass it as a query:
+In that case we don't have 'name' on the params object, we can pass it as a query:
 ```shell
 $ curl http://localhost:3000/query?name=test
 test